SYNSika/Chenapan/README.md

 # Chenapan online

-In the project, I am
+In the project, I am developping a VUEjs single page application with a NodeJs Backend to game the game Chenapan with remote player.

 ## Running backend